wavesplatform/WavesGUI/README.md

 ## Prerequisites

 1. You need to install npm.
 Binaries and installation instructions could be found [here](https://nodejs.org/en/download/)
-2. You need to install bower.
-[Here](https://bower.io/) is a good link to start with.

 ## Environment set up